Stock market today: Wall Street tumbles to its worst loss in months

 The big issues for Wall Street remain whether the economy can avoid a long-predicted recession, as hoped, and what’s happening with corporate profits.
 And reports on both those questions came in mixed on Wednesday.

-One report suggested private sector hiring remains much stronger than economists expected, even if it slowed slowed from the prior month.
+One report suggested hiring in the private sector remains much stronger than economists expected, even if it slowed slowed from the prior month.

-A job market that remains solid despite high interest rates could keep a lid on worries about a possible recession.
+A job market that remains solid could keep a lid on worries about a possible recession.
 But investors also fear a too-strong reading, which could persuade the Federal Reserve too much upward pressure still exists on inflation.

 The Fed has already yanked its federal funds rate higher at tremendous speed in hopes of undercutting inflation.
 High rates do that by slowing the economy bluntly, but that risks causing a recession and hurts prices of investments along the way.